 If you do install epoxy somewhere you’ll be walking barefoot such as the basement, you can add heating components under the floor.

 Carpet is a traditional favorite featured in many homes.
 One major benefit is that it’s softer and warmer on the feet.
 It certainly captures a cozy, inviting feel during a snowstorm.

 On the flip side, carpet is not always easy to keep clean.
 Even if you take your shoes off at the entryway, snow and mud can still find their way onto your flooring.

 Since carpet is difficult to keep clean in the winter, it’s best to reserve it for bedrooms and non-entry level floors.

-If you’re looking for a fairly easy to clean, stylized flooring option, tile might be a great choice for you.
+If you’re looking for a fairly easy-to-clean, stylized flooring option, tile might be a great choice for you.
 It’s much easier to clean than carpet.
 Plus, moisture won’t damage the floor.

-Where tile excels in cleanliness, it falls short on comfort.
+Where tile excels in cleanliness, it falls short in comfort.
 Since it’s a heat conductor, it can feel ice cold to the touch when it snows.
 Luckily, you can artificially heat this flooring with an in-floor heating system.

 It should also be noted that tile can be a pricey option.
 If this is the route you choose, be prepared to lay down a good chunk of change for it.

 Homeowners looking for an option that can both stay warm and is easy to clean can look no further than vinyl flooring.
 This versatile option offers a DIY-friendly installation at a low price tag.

 There is a myriad of colors, patterns, and textures to choose from when you select vinyl flooring.
 You can mimic a tiled look or you can even install a wood floor look alike.
 It offers a more attainable price tag for luxury looks.